Nathaniel Bowditch Mentoring Clinic

 Individual students will meet with staff to trouble shoot and resolve academic problems.

-QSU™ logs will be checked for goal completions and signatures of dad.
+QSU™ logs will be checked for goal completions and parent signatures.

-This portion of the clinic takes place at the same time as the one-on-one reviews, and has been designed to teach the students practical life skills through various work projects.
+This portion of the clinic takes place simutaniously with the one-on-one reviews, and has been designed to teach the students practical life skills through various work projects.

 To provide an outlet for physical activity, skill building, and teamwork.